Mexico–Panama relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Consular Assistance; Treaty on the Execution of Criminal Judgments; Agreement on Cooperation to Combat Drug Trafficking and Drug dependency; Agreement on Air Transportation; Agreement on Technical and Scientific Cooperation; Treaty on Mutual Legal Assistance in Criminal Matters; Agreement on Educational and Cultural Cooperation; Agreement on Touristic Cooperation; Agreement for Mutual Cooperation in the Exchange of Information regarding Financial Transactions carried out through Financial Institutions to Prevent, Detect and Combat Operations of Illegal Origin or Money Laundering; Extradition Treaty and an Agreement to Avoid Double Taxation and Prevent Tax Evasion in Tax on Income.
+Both nations have signed several bilateral agreements such as an Agreement on Consular Assistance (1928); Treaty on the Execution of Criminal Judgments (1979); Agreement on Cooperation to Combat Drug Trafficking and Drug Dependency (1995); Agreement on Air Transportation (1996); Agreement on Technical and Scientific Cooperation (1996); Agreement on Educational and Cultural Cooperation (1997); Treaty on Mutual Legal Assistance in Criminal Matters (1997); Agreement on Touristic Cooperation (2000); Agreement for Mutual Cooperation in the Exchange of Information regarding Financial Transactions carried out through Financial Institutions to Prevent, Detect and Combat Operations of Illegal Origin or Money Laundering (2002); Extradition Treaty (2004) and an Agreement to Avoid Double Taxation and Prevent Tax Evasion in Tax on Income (2010).

 Transportation

-There are direct flights between both nations with Aeroméxico and Copa Airlines.
+There are direct flights between both nations with Copa Airlines.

 Trade relations

 In April 2014, both nations signed a free trade agreement.
-In 2018, two-way trade between both nations amounted to US$1.1 billion.
-Mexico's main exports to Panama include: fuel oil; pharmaceutical products; flat screen televisions; automobiles and tractors; paper; machinery; and electronics.
-Panama's main exports to Mexico include: fuel; gas; pharmaceuticals; and essential oils for the perfume industry.

-Mexico is Panama's third biggest trading partner in Central America.
-Mexico is also the eighth largest user of the Panama Canal.
-Between 1999 and 2017, Panama invested over US$363 million.
-Several Mexican multinational companies such as América Móvil, Cemex, Grupo Bimbo and Gruma (among others) operate in Panama.
+In 2023, two-way trade between both nations amounted to US$1.9 billion.
+Mexico's main exports to Panama include: household electronics, steel, copper alloys and construction parts, motor vehicles, alcohol and petroleum oil.
+Panama's main exports to Mexico include: palm oil, chemical based products, machinery parts, fish and meat, and essential oils for the perfume industry.
+Mexican multinational companies such as América Móvil, Cemex, Grupo Bimbo and Gruma (among others) operate in Panama.